Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 The plugin’s core function is database optimization and cleanup.
 You can schedule a regular WordPress database clean-up for tables, transients, spam comments, post revisions, auto drafts, trashed posts, etc.

-Though the plugin has cache and image optimization features, it works best when paired with a purposely built cache plugin like WP Rocket or NitroPack.
+Though the plugin has cache and image optimization features, it works best when paired with a purpose-built cache plugin like WP Rocket or NitroPack.

 WP-Optimize also converts images to WebP for supported browsers.